9 YEARS INTERNATIONAL URANIUM FILM FESTIVAL

 Photo: 2016 Uranium Film Festival in Hollywood, Charlie Chaplin film theatre.

-Every year the Uranium Film Festival awards the best films with its trophy, which is a signifikant support to the filmmakers.
-Thanks to the Uranium Film Festival, atomic films such as "High Power“ by Pradeep Indulkar from India have not only got a large audience worldwide.
+Every year the Uranium Film Festival awards the best films with its Award which is a significant support to the filmmakers.
+Thanks to the Uranium Film Festival, atomic movies or documentaries such as "High Power“ by Pradeep Indulkar from India have not only got a large audience worldwide.
 In fact until we screened and awarded it in Rio da Janeiro in 2013 „High Power“ was not allowed to be shown in India.
 Thanks to the festival award India's censorship authority lifted the ban.
-Another movie, „Final Picture“ by young German director Michael von Hohenberg, received the Uranium Film Festival´s Trophy in 2014.
-Now „Final Picture“ has conquered Hollywood and receives one award after another.
+Another movie, „Final Picture“ by young German director Michael von Hohenberg received the Uranium Film Festival´s Trophy in 2014.
+Now „Final Picture“ has conquered Hollywood and the world and received one award after another.
 Just two examples of many others.

 We welcome any donation!

 DONATE NOW with PayPal

 Donation via Bank transfer to Name: Norbert Suchanek / Uranium Film Festival Bank: GLS Gemeinschaftsbank Bochum / GermanyBIC: GENODEM1GLS